NikolaiVChr/Autinn/README.md

 ## Rails

-Mono to stereo converter.
-It doesn't pan, the output power is still the same in both channels.
+Mono to fake stereo converter.
+It doesn't pan, the output power is still the same in both channels, but a delay in one channel.

 ## Dirt